Rusty's Bug Stop

 The company is licensed for 4 service categories, including pest control, termite treatment, lawn & landscape care, and wildlife removal.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Rusty's Bug Stop maintains a strong 4.9-star rating on Google based on 412 customer reviews, placing them among the highest-rated pest control providers in the Lubbock area.
+Rusty's Bug Stop maintains a strong 4.9-star rating based on 400+ customer reviews, placing them among the highest-rated pest control providers in the Lubbock area.

 Also listed on Google as